-He began with telling about his teenage days in Jodhpur city, when he loved being amidst and around the nature all the time and how he spent his childhood, loving and appreciating nature in every possible sense.
+He began by telling about his teenage days in Jodhpur city, when he loved being amidst and around nature all the time and how he spent his childhood, loving and appreciating nature in every possible sense.
 He also shared about people calling him ‘’नाकारा’ (a person of no use), back those days, as he never valued doing what they imposed upon him and rather craved to do something uncommon, different from what others do and which could give him his truest happiness.

 On the paths of Philosophy

 As he grew up, his interest in philosophy also grew which is why after completing his studies, he started teaching Philosophy at the University of Jodhpur.
-He relished his teaching career as he himself learned a lot from it specially looking at objects differently.
+He relished his teaching career as he himself learned a lot from it especially looking at objects differently.
 In fact, philosophy made him able to consociate with the ‘भगवद गीता’ lessons and teachings, which he learned from his mother during childhood.

 He expressed, how Jain Philosophy, in particular, taught him a number of things, and seeing life ‘प्राण’ within every object, living or non-living, is one of them.
-It made him see beauty in everything so much that he began to witness humanly figures in the elements of nature, especially feminine forms in the undulations of sand dunes, mountains of different kinds and even the leaves of trees.
+It made him see the beauty in everything so much that he began to witness humanly figures in the elements of nature, especially feminine forms in the undulations of sand dunes, mountains of different kinds and even the leaves of trees.
 This way, philosophy magically nourished his childhood love for nature.
 As the nature expressed itself before him, he soon realized that such inspiring and engulfing beauty should be appreciated.
 An admirer of nature, Shiv Ji, thus quoted,

 ” प्रकृति अभिव्यक्ति करती है,